davigsousa/ggpp/README.md

 ```

 Currently, there are two arguments to configure ccpp,<br>
-they are "-c" or "--clip" to copy file content to the clipboard (xclip is required), <br>
+they are "-c" or "--clip" to copy file content to the clipboard (xclip is required on linux), <br>
 And "-nr" or "--noremove" to make ccpp do not remove the compiled file.

 Usage: